isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

 Cloud provider independent bits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This part of the manifest deals with all the bits of information that are cloud provider *independent*, such as name of the App, maintainer, version, as well as inputs and outputs.
+This part of the manifest deals with all the information that is cloud provider *independent*, such as name of the App, maintainer, version, as well as inputs and outputs.
 While many of the fields are self-explanatory, here's a run down of all of them: